 DIRECTOR: Jodi Schneider: image of Jodi

-Dr. Jodi Schneider is Associate Professor of Information Sciences at the University of Illinois Urbana-Champaign, where she directs the Information Quality Lab.
+Dr. Jodi Schneider is Associate Professor of Information at the University of Wisconsin-Madison.
+She directs the Information Quality Lab and participates in the Metascience Research Lab.
 She studies the science of science through the lens of arguments, evidence, and persuasion.
 Her long-term research agenda analyzes controversies applying science to public policy; how knowledge brokers influence citizens; and whether controversies are sustained by citizens’ disparate interpretations of scientific evidence and its quality.
-She holds affiliate appointments in the Beckman Institute, Health Care Engineering Systems Center, European Union Center, Informatics, Center for Health Informatics, and Cline Center for Advanced Social Research at the University of Illinois and the Department of Psychiatry of the University of Illinois Chicago School of Medicine.
-Her work has been funded by the Alfred P. Sloan Foundation, the European Commission, IMLS, NIH, Science Foundation Ireland, and an NSF CAREER award.
+Her work has been funded by the Alfred P. Sloan Foundation, the European Commission, IMLS, NIH, Science Foundation Ireland, the Office of Research Integrity, the Harvard Radcliffe Institute for Advanced Studies, and an NSF CAREER award.

 Schneider completed her PhD in informatics at the National University of Ireland (“Enabling reuse of arguments and opinions from online social disputes”), Galway and has degrees in library & information science (M.S.
 UIUC), mathematics (M.A.
 UT-Austin), and liberal arts (B.A., Great Books, St. John’s College).